airminded/troveairbot2-mastodon/README.md

-# Trove Air Bot 2 for Mastodon
+# Trove Air Bot 2 for Mastodon and Bluesky

+(Bluesky notes coming soon...)

 Modified by [Brett Holman](https://airminded.org) to post to Mastodon instead of Twitter.
 It is now optimised to run on Heroku (rather than Glitch).
 The following config vars will need to be defined on Heroku: